Reading Time: 3 minutes

 Hundreds of four year olds are gathered in the school hall, holding onto their parents’ sweaty hands tightly.
 They are dressed in their Sunday best, listening to an adult waffle on and on.
 Then, all of a sudden, they are shuffled in the direction of another adult and ushered away with a bunch of other four year olds.
 At least one of the children starts to wail and refuses to go.

-Depending on the school and the parents, the assessment process may be a lot more relaxed than this, but not always.
-Either way, your child is gone for up to an hour.
-What on earth happens during that hour?
-Through years of experience of these assessments in many schools, here is a summary of what your child may be expected to do during these assessments.
+So, what do you include in the video?
+What on earth are they looking for?
+Through years of experience of these assessments in many schools, here is a summary of what your child may be expected to do during these assessments – live or on video.

 Gross Motor Skills